 When trying to limit the risk of falls in your facility, you’ll want to walk through your facility looking for potential risks, so they can be addressed.
 There are a number of different types of risks that may exist in any facility, and they often have specific requirements as to how the risk should be minimized.
 The following are some of the most commonly found fall hazards in facilities:

-- Floor Access Areas – Many floors have an access panel built into them so people can get down to the level below, or even into a storage area.
+Floor Access Areas – Many floors have an access panel built into them so people can get down to the level below, or even into a storage area.
 These access holes must be covered so people can walk over them, and have guard rails around them.
-Having a safety sign in the area, or floor marking tape (which can be found here), is also recommended.
+Having a safety sign in the area, or floor marking tape, is also recommended.

 Types of Safety Equipment